 While very different than most snacks-in-a-box popular on the SAD (Standard American Diet), it only takes a little imagination and willingness to try out new things to discover a whole new world of healthy possibilities.
 For example, numerous healthy dips can be prepared with good fats and flavors from citrus fruits like lemons or limes as well as herbs and spices.
 Such dips can be enjoyed with simple raw vegetables or with chips made with starchy vegetables like plantains or sweet potatoes.

-One thing that can be perceived negatively though is that most of those more elaborate snack options, while delicious, take more time to be able to enjoy than simply grabbing a box at the grocery store and eating its content.
+One thing that can be perceived negatively though is that most of the more elaborate snack options, while delicious, take more time to be able to enjoy than simply grabbing a box at the grocery store and eating its contents.
 Unfortunately, not many ready-made snacking options available in stores are made of only non-toxic and nutritious ingredients.
 Remember that the extra time spent in the kitchen is a very small price to pay for lifelong health and well-being.
 Fortunately for us though, as the Paleo movement is getting more and more popular, some high-quality products are starting to become available online.
-For example, Paleo Brands and Steve’s originals are two lines of product available right now that offer grain-free and sugar-free paleo snacks like beef jerky and trail mixes.
+For example, Paleo Brands and Steve’s Originals are two lines of products available right now that offer grain-free and sugar-free Paleo snacks like beef jerky and trail mixes.

 If you’re having guests or simply feel like spending a little more time cooking great food, snacks can be transformed into appetizers and suddenly take a very sophisticated look.
 Herbed meat skewers, stuffed mushrooms and shrimp cocktails are some examples.

 Here is a short list of snack ideas.
 Some are really simple while others need more preparation, but are perfect for a special treat.
-Many of those ideas are included in the cookbook:
+Many of these ideas are included in the cookbook: